 STEPS TAKEN BY DENTSU TO COMPLY WITH THE ACT:

-Prior to the issuance of the next Statement, dentsu intends to undertake a more detailed review of dentsu’s existing supply chain to further enhance compliance with the Act and extend the scope of the relevant risk assessment.
-Dentsu will also look to enhance the internal training of the UK business in relation to the Act.
+Using the information collected during this process, dentsu has undertaken a more detailed review of dentsu’s existing facilities supply chain to further enhance compliance with the Act and extend the scope of the relevant risk assessment.

-Dentsu’s standard supplier agreement templates now include modern slavery and human trafficking warranties and undertakings.
+Since 2019, dentsu’s standard supplier agreement templates have included modern slavery and human trafficking warranties and undertakings, which dentsu continues to review and strengthen where necessary.
 Pursuant to these terms, dentsu makes it incumbent upon its suppliers to respect and comply with all applicable laws, including the Act, and dentsu reserves the right to terminate its commercial partnership with any supplier who is found to be in breach of, or who fails to comply with the Act.
 This applies to both domestic and international suppliers contracting with dentsu.

-The dentsu HR induction process has been amended to highlight the obligations under the Act to all new joiners.
+The dentsu HR induction process has been further updated to emphasise the obligations under the Act to all new joiners.

 - number of instances of modern slavery and human trafficking identified as part of the dentsu supplier due diligence process; and